 Here’s what can happen when your employee relations improve:

-Over a third of employees have experienced some sort of interpersonal conflict in their workplace in the past year.
-These are an unavoidable part of corporate life, whether they’re between employees or employees and management.
+Over one-third of employees have experienced some sort of interpersonal conflict in their workplace in the past year.
+These are an unavoidable part of work, whether they’re among employees or between employees and management.

-Employee issues are as varied as the employees within a company, but they typically stem from one of the following core topics:
+Employee issues are as varied as the employees within a company, but they typically stem from one of these core topics:

-Performance-related issues are most often associated with an employee producing underwhelming work.
+Performance-related issues are most often associated with an employee’s work not meeting expectations.
 But they can also include the day-to-day failings of an employee that affect the entire team.

 Examples of performance issues include: